ni/javascript-styleguide/CONTRIBUTING.md

 # Contributing

-This document covers information needed for contribution to and release of the eslint rules.
+This document covers information needed for the contribution to and release of the eslint rules.

 ## Guiding Principles

-Some overarching principles that are used for defining the rulesets.
+Some overarching principles that are used for defining the rulesets:

 1. Start strict and then loosen.
 We prefer to start with a strict set of opinionated rules and then loosen the ruleset with experience developing under them.
 2. Use `error` or `off`; no `warn`.
 Allowing `warn` tends to increase noise when running lints and hide new or useful messages.